ASPLOS'25/EuroSys'25 Tutorial

 The tutorial will cover the following key topics:

-1. Understanding the evolving landscape of mobile OSes and their security requirements.
+1. Understanding the evolving landscape of mobile operating systems, elaborating the features and architecture of OpenHarmony.

-6. Demonstrating how OpenHarmony and related systems facilitate novel ideas and reliable experimentation for researchers and system designers.
+5. Demonstrating how OpenHarmony enables novel research ideas and supports reliable experimentation for researchers and system designers.

 Organizers